-Eid ul Edha is one of the important festive of Muslims.
-At this special occasion people arrange BBQ parties and enjoy mouthwatering tikka and kabab at home.
+Eid ul Edha is one of the important festivals of Muslims.
+On this special occasion, people arrange BBQ parties and enjoy mouthwatering tikka and kabab at home.
 If it says Eid ul Edha is incomplete without tikka, kabab; it would not wrong.

-While doing BBQ at home, many people complain that meat does not tender and often it turns to hard.
-So for avoiding such problems there are some tricks those should be followed to make juicy and soft tikka.
+While doing BBQ at home, many people complain that meat does not tender and often it turns too hard.
+So for avoiding such problems there are some tricks that should be followed to make juicy and soft tikka.

 Ratio of Spices

 First of all keep in mind the ratio of spices should be accurate and especially the quantity of papaya paste count much for tenderizing the meat, neither less nor high.

 I remembered once my cousin add papaya paste in extra quantity in meat and when she was going to put on skewers, all tikka boti fall down 😀

 You can use your homemade Tandoori Masala to spice up your meat.